osscar-org/osscar-website/about/roadmap.rst

 will encourage more instructors and students, both from EPFL and outside, to contribute and use OSSCAR web apps and technologies, with the hope that they shall provide a powerful educational tool in classrooms across a breadth of academic institutions.

-Milestone
+News
 ----------

+* **2022.03.22**: submitted paper `"OSSCAR, an open platform for collaborative development of computational tools for education in science"`_.
+* **2022.03.09**: `CECAM workshop`_: Presenting an OSSCAR…collaborative platform for Open Software Services for Classroom and Research.
+* **2021.07.09**: OSSCAR project was presented by Dr. Dou Du in `"2021 AiiDA tutorial week - virtual edition"`_ workshop.
+* **2021.03**: OSSCAR web applications for quantum mechanics and computational materials science were introduced to EPFL classroom by Dr. Giovanni Pizzi in the `"atomisitc and quantum simulations of materials"`_ course.
+* **2021.01.11**: Dr. Giovanni Pizzi and Dr. Dou Du were awarded the `Digital Resources for Instruction and Learning fund`_.
 * **2020.07.10**: OSSCAR project was presented for the 1st time by Dr. Dou Du in `"2022 AiiDA tutorial week - virtual edition"`_ workshop.
-* **2021.01.11**: Dr. Giovanni Pizzi and Dr. Dou Du were awarded the `Digital Resources for Instruction and Learning fund`_.
-* **2021.03**: OSSCAR web applications for quantum mechanics and computational materials science were introduced to EPFL classroom by Dr. Giovanni Pizzi in the `"atomisitc and quantum simulations of materials"`_ course.
-* **2021.07.09**: OSSCAR project was presented by Dr. Dou Du in `"2021 AiiDA tutorial week - virtual edition"`_ workshop.
-* **2022.03.09**: `CECAM workshop`_: Presenting an OSSCAR…collaborative platform for Open Software Services for Classroom and Research.
-* **2022.03.22**: submitted paper `"OSSCAR, an open platform for collaborative development of computational tools for education in science"`_.

 .. _"2022 AiiDA tutorial week - virtual edition": https://aiida-tutorials.readthedocs.io/en/tutorial-2020-intro-week
 .. _Digital Resources for Instruction and Learning fund: https://www.epfl.ch/education/educational-initiatives/cede/digitaltools/dril